bbusse/mug/README.md

 Dynamic tray icons: Fill your mug with life

 Create instant functional tray icons -
-Pick a png and an action, ready 🚀
+Pick a png or emoji and an action, ready 🚀

 # Usage